Alehud/RL_for_markets/code/README.md

 Results of simulations are stored in the folder 'results'.

-## Example
+## Other examples
-For example, you can first try running the file 'test_nonlinear_blackbox_agent.py' (you can play with parameters defined at the beginning of the file).
+For other examples, you can run the file 'test_nonlinear_blackbox_agent.py' (you can play with parameters defined at the beginning of the file).
 Then run the file 'plot_nonlinear_blackbox_agent.py', which will plot the results of the simulations.